elyangutierrez/elyangutierrez/README.md

 Currently studying Computer Science at Texas A&M University - Kingsville.

-When I'm able to, I like to build things that people can use in their daily lives.
+When I'm able to, I like to build stuff!